IAAUTECO-inc/qiria/README.md

 ### Project Overview

-Qiria is a secure, on-premise, hybrid application designed to meet the stringent requirements of NIS2, ISO 27001, and Zero Trust architecture.
-It combines a high-performance backend written in Go with a flexible and accessible user-facing assistant written in Python with a Qt GUI.
+Qiria is a secure, on-premise, hybrid application designed as an **advanced reporting server** to meet the stringent requirements of NIS2, ISO 27001, and Zero Trust architecture.
+It combines a high-performance backend written in Go with a flexible user interface and scripting engine in Python with a Qt GUI.

 The entire system is designed to be deployed and orchestrated via Kubernetes.

-### Architecture
+### Architecture (Apache-inspired modular model)

-- **Backend Services (`/services/api-server`)**: Written in **Go**.
-Responsible for core business logic, API endpoints (REST/gRPC), database interactions, and security-critical operations.
-- **Assistant Service (`/services/qiria-assistant`)**: Written in **Python**.
-Provides the "Super Siri" assistant functionality, the Qt graphical user interface, integration with local AI/ML models, and dynamic reporting/scripting capabilities.
+- **Core Server (`/services/qiria-core`)**: Written in **Go**.
+Acts as the lean, secure core of the system.
+It handles all incoming network requests, manages authentication (token validation) and authorization, and dispatches tasks to the appropriate worker modules via gRPC or a message queue.
+It is the single entry point, enforcing the Zero Trust security policy.
+- **Worker Modules (`/services/workers/*`)**: A collection of specialized services written in **Python**, each handling a specific task:
+  - `reporting-worker`: Generates complex compliance and business reports.
+  - `scripting-worker`: Executes dynamic automation scripts.
+  - `audit-worker`: Integrates with AI/ML models for advanced data analysis and auditing.
+- **User Interface (`/services/qiria-ui`)**: A **Python** application using the Qt framework.
+It acts as a rich client that communicates exclusively with the **Core Server**'s secure API.
 - **Deployment (`/deployments`)**: Contains Kubernetes manifests (or Helm charts) for deploying all microservices, databases, and required infrastructure in a reproducible and auditable manner.
 - **CI/CD (`/.github/workflows`)**: Automated workflows for building, testing, scanning (SBOM, vulnerabilities), and deploying the applications.